DavidObando/carnd/Term3/Project2/README.md

 ### Neural Network Training

 #### Does the project train the model correctly?
 On average, the model decreases loss over time.
-The gains are big early on in the training but seem to stabilize by epoch 6.
+The gains are big early on in the training but seem to stabilize by epoch 200.

 #### Does the project use reasonable hyperparameters?
-I found that the cross entropy loss doesn't decrease much after 5 or 6 epochs, as it appears to get stuck in some local minima with a loss value between 0.15 and 0.08.
-I ran up to 20 epochs but loss didn't move more.
-As seen in `main.py` lines 119-120 I left the code running only 8 epochs and the batch size to be 12.
+I found that the cross entropy loss doesn't decrease much after 200 or so epochs, as it appears to get stuck in some local minima with a loss value between 0.15 and 0.12.
+As seen in `main.py` lines 119-120 I left the code running only 200 epochs and the batch size to be 12.
 This was a good batch size given the memory constraints in my GPU.

 #### Does the project correctly label the road?
 The network does appear to correctly identify the road on all pictures with very little bleeding into non-road areas as seen in the following examples.